Written by Michael VanDerLaan

 Weight

-Generally speaking, however, the trend is for physically stronger players to swing heavier shafts, with around 130 grams being a number that is in a lot of PGA TOUR players’ wedge shafts.
+The trend is for physically stronger players to swing heavier shafts, with around 130 grams being a number that is in a lot of PGA TOUR players’ wedge shafts.
 Light-weight iron shafts for men might come down closer to 100 grams, and driver shafts could be 65 or 75 grams, while “ultralight” models for seniors or players seeking maximum speed could be as low as 40-50 grams for a driver shaft.

 The flip-side of lightening the shaft for more speed is that the club can become harder to control, or too easy to manipulate, as well as issues balancing weight between the grip end and the clubhead.
 It’s also very difficult - and expensive - to make lightweight shafts that are truly stiff in flex, so many players end up finding a balance in weight that affords a fast club head while still being able to feel it and control it.